 I would like to give a glimpse of Istanbul that can fit in a 3-day visit.

 These three days exclude your days of travel to and from Istanbul.
 But, remember, a day consists of a morning, tour times from around 8:30 am until about 4:30 pm, and an evening.
 So, you can stretch your time in Istanbul from early morning until the late evening to see more and to experience more.
+If you’re traveling on one of the small ship cruises operating in the Black Sea area then you may too have but a few days to experience the magnificent gateway to Europe and Asia and so you may want to try and pack some of the suggestions I have put forward here into your time in the city.
 It is best to stay in the Sultanahmet area – that would give you an easy access to many other locations.
 The tours described here are offered by Efendi Travel.
 I highly recommend them since I personally enjoyed their small group tours.

 DAY 1 IN ISTANBUL